analytixncs/analytix-docs/docs/analytix/analytix-setup.md

 Here is what you need to do:

-First you must check a setting in User Preferences that turns the scramble function on and off.
+First you must check a setting in User Preferences (Settings/User Preferences...) that turns the scramble function on and off.
 The default is to scramble, but please do a quick look and make sure this option is checked.

 ![](../assets/ASETUP_ScrambleConnection1.png)

-Go to User Preferences/General tab and make sure there is a check mark in the “Scramble Connect User Credentials”
+Go to *General* tab and make sure there is a check mark in the “**Scramble Connect User Credentials**”

-Now to scramble the Username and Password you must go into the Fat Client and:
+Now to scramble the Username and Password you will need to do the following in the Qlikview Developer application:

 1. Create a new empty document.